STORM WATER MANAGEMENT

 8. Clean paint brushes in a sink, not outdoors.

-9. Properly dispose of excess paints through a household hazardous waste collection
+9. Properly dispose of excess paints through a household hazardous waste collection program.

 10. Sweep up and properly dispose of construction debris.